FAST Adaptive Smoothing and Thresholding for Improved Activation Detection in Low-Signal fMRI: Performance Evaluations

-Our simulation setup was a modified version of the digitized $128\!\times\!128$ 2D Hoffman phantom~\citep{hoffmanetal90} often used in Positron Emission Tomography.
-The phantom~(Figure~\ref{fig:Hoff}) has 3465 in-brain pixels, representing two types (say, A and B) of anatomic structures.
-138 of the B-type pixels from two contiguous regions were deemed to be truly activated.
+The phantoms in \citet{polzehletal10}, with uniform underlying structure ($\beta_0$) and no drift, but varying CNR, are not particularly representative of cerebral activation and do not provide much insight into performance of different activation methods.
+So we performed a large simulation study using a more realistic phantom and experimental setup that matches \eqref{eq:lm}.
+We used a modified version of the digitized $128\!\times\!128$ 2D Hoffman phantom~\citep{hoffmanetal90} of Positron Emission Tomography, with 3465 in-brain pixels, representing two types (say, A and B) of anatomic structures -- the latter has 138 deemed truly activated pixels in two distinct regions (Figure~\ref{fig:Hoff}).